 This is a controversial claim, but Seattle once reigned supreme.
 The home town of Starbucks has been industriously spreading its brand of coffee culture since the 1980s.
 It is now truly a global phenomenon; Starbucks has changed the way the world lives.
 There – I said it.
 And it is an unpleasant truth we must all face.
 Before Starbucks, you could only find the odd independent coffee houses in cosmopolitan cities.
 This rise of coffee may have been helped by pop culture.
 It may be more than a coincidence that the most popular sitcom of the 80s, Cheers, was in a bar, while in the 90s, Friends was centered around a coffee house, Central Perk.
 Some people will claim that because of this, New York holds a claim, or Portland, Vancouver or Toronto.
 But thanks to that commercial behemoth Starbucks, everyone on the planet knows the difference between a latte and an americano.
 That is brand power.

 The Rise of Melbourne

-If that does not show how dedicated Melburnians are to their local coffee roasters, i don’t know what does.
+If that does not show how dedicated Melburnians are to their local coffee roasters, I don’t know what does.
 Melbourne frequently comes out on top as having the best coffee in the world.
 This is because of hipsters.
 Melbourne is Australia’s culture capital – it has the best art scene, sports events and with that comes coffee and cocktails.
-Each Melburnian coffee lover has their favourite roasters and know which cafes serve the right coffee.
+Each Melburnian coffee lover has their favorite roasters and knows which cafes serve the right coffee.
 A small part of this is the long black and the flat white.

 Why is Australian Coffee Culture Coming to my City?